ros-event-camera/metavision_driver/README.md

 # metavision_driver

-A combined ROS/ROS2 driver for event based cameras using Prophesee's Metavision SDK.
+A ROS2 driver for event based cameras using Prophesee's Metavision SDK.
 This driver is not written or supported by Prophesee.

 ![banner image](images/silkyev_cam.png)